sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: January 12, 2017 Thursday

+**Today's Progress**:  Finished the first project called “Drum kit”.
+It’s first of the 30 projects that I will be working on and learning from it
+Also, I went through some WebStorm tutorial and learn hot to integrate git and github.
+I integrated the git and pushed the repository on github

+**Thoughts** got to keep it up...

 ### Day 9: January 11, 2017 Wednesday

 **Today's Progress**: Worked on first exercise of JavaScript 30.
 Encountered some ES6 format.
 Took some time to figure out how to write it in Webstorm without it flagging it wrong code.